 Protected employment is, above all, for people who are not ready to immediately accept a position due to a disability or state of health which prevents them from working under normal working conditions.
 Therefore, they need constant guidance to find and start a job.

 Peer support is, first and foremost, for people who need the support of an individual with a similar disability or illness to resolve their problems.

-If you need further help and guidance when starting work, we offer the help of a support person.
+If you need additional help and guidance when starting work due to your decreased working ability, we offer the help of a support person.

 - prepares you for working life;